scexao-org/first_control/source/instrument_setup.md

 `tmux new -s {session-name}`              # create a new tmux session with a new name  <br />
 `tmux rename -t {old-name} {new-name}`    # rename an existing session <br />

+Use Ctrl-b and then type d to detach from tmux

 # Pre-requisites

 ########## VERY IMPORTANT :